 How is sudden hearing loss treated?

 Around half of all people affected by sudden hearing loss find that their hearing comes back by itself, usually within one to two weeks.4,5 For others, treatment may be needed.
-Angie found that the Cochlear™ Baha® Bone Conduction Implant System gave her back her career and family life.
+Angie found that a Cochlear™ bone conduction solution gave her back her career and family life.

 What should I do if I suddenly lost my hearing?